facebook/react-native-website/docs/accessibility.md

 #### accessibilityRole (iOS, Android)

+*Note: Accessibility Role and Accessibility States are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
+When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.*

 Accessibility Role tells a person using either VoiceOver on iOS or TalkBack on Android the type of element that is focused on.
 To use, set the `accessibilityRole` property to one of the following strings: